WenjiaWang0312/TextZoom/readme.md

     'position' is the bounding box,

-    'rawFileName' is the original image name, you need to download the RealSR dataset.
+    'rawFileName' is the original image name, you need to download the SRRAW and RealSR dataset.

     'words' is the word label.